Acromegaly

 Diagnosis

-Diagnosis of acromegaly may be made based on detailed patient history, clinical examination and blood tests to detect increased levels of insulin-like growth factor-1 (IGF-1) and growth hormone (GH).
-1,3-4 Measurement of GH should be done together with a glucose tolerance test – it may be known as a growth hormone suppression test.1 Blood GH levels are measured before and after a glucose drink that should lower GH levels if the pituitary gland is functioning properly.1,3
+Diagnosis of acromegaly may be made based on detailed patient history, clinical examination and blood tests to detect increased levels of insulin-like growth factor (IGF-1) and growth hormone (GH).3,4 Measurement of GH should be done together with a glucose tolerance test – known as a growth hormone suppression test.1 Blood GH levels are measured before and after a glucose drink that should lower GH levels if the pituitary gland is functioning properly.1,3

 Treatment